 With increased financial agility, there’s increased risk of going off-target.
 You need to ensure you’re spending what you intended to spend.
 This metric helps you detect and correct anomalies before they become budget crises and helps you foster a culture of accountability.
 Tighter conformance to plan across all IT reduces the need for budget padding, freeing up funds for digital innovation.

 Transition from rigid annual plans to monthly rolling forecasts

 In an environment of rapid experimentation, yearly or even quarterly planning isn’t enough.
 Replacing a rigid annual planning schedule with a monthly rolling forecast allows IT leaders to be more nimble and responsive to innovation opportunities, while maintaining a high level of fiscal responsibility and discipline.

 Digital business presents an opportunity to improve the company’s bottom line by transforming the customer experience.
 Measuring these 6 metrics will shed light into whether you’ve created the best financial conditions for IT to successfully execute your digital business strategy.
 Don’t get stuck in the dark.
 These metrics will help you determine whether IT is making the right investments and allow you to course correct when things go off track.

 Are you a CIO looking to take the reins of your company's digital business transformation?
-Download the Forrester report Unleash Your Digital Predator to find out how digital innovation can help you win, serve, and retain customers.
+Download the Forrester survey report Digital Business Transforms Customer Experiences to find out how digital innovation can help you win, serve, and retain customers.